cairneym/DefenceInDepth/01_LockDownAccess/Exercise1_Guidance.md

 Full day session on Securing your Azure SQL Database

-## Exercise 1 : Updating the SQL Server Configuration
+## Exercise 1 : Locking Down Access

 The SQL Server and Database deployed as a Baseline is immediately less secure than it could be.
 In this exercise, we will start to harden the deployment in line with the areas we have covered in the Speaker's Tutorial.